 As always in Paris – take the metro!
 The closest stations are Opera and Chaussée d’Antin – La Fayette.
 If you get off at Opera, you’ll get a stunning view just as you exit the station.

 How long should you spend at Palais Garnier?

 Allow yourself about two hours give or take to fully enjoy visiting the Palais Garnier.
 You can combine your visit with exploring the Grand Boulevards area of Paris, the famous Passages and the iconic department stores of Gallerie Lafayette and Printemps – just around the corner (Printemps has an amazing & free terrace with 360-degree views of Paris).

 What to see at the Palais Garnier?

 Are you ready to be wowed?
 Let’s start exploring the Palais Garnier!

-The top of the main facade is adorned with with golden statues representing harmony and Poetry.
+The top of the main facade is adorned with golden statues representing harmony and Poetry.
 Looking over those two is Apollo.
-Below, you’ll find tributes the classical music legends like Mozart, Beethoven and others.
+Below, you’ll find tributes the classical music legends like Mozart, Beethoven, and others.